pedro-oliveira/backend-engineering-challenge/README.md

 The pipeline consists of three stages:

+### Build

-- **build** In this stage the Docker image with the source code is built.
+In this stage the Docker image with the source code is built.
 Here one tests whether we can safely build the image on a remote machine.
 The output of this stage will be `psoliveira/unbabel-cli:test` image, where we use the `test` tag to indicate this is an intermediary test image.

+### Test

-- **test** This stage allows us to run our tests, by running `pytest` inside the previously created test image `psoliveira/unbabel-cli:test`.
+This stage allows us to run our tests, by running `pytest` inside the previously created test image `psoliveira/unbabel-cli:test`.
 If any test fails, the stage will be in error and the pipeline terminates.

+### Release

-- **release** / **release-tag** The final stage involves simply the release of the latest version of our newly created image.
+The final stage involves simply the release of the latest version of our newly created image.
 The previous `test` image is tagged to either `latest` or a `tag` version.
+Therefore, we can have either a **release** or **release-tag** stage:

-If we have pushed our code to the `master` branch the **release** stage will be run and `test` image will be tagged as `latest`, otherwise, if we have created a new `tag` the test image will be tagged with the same `tag`name.
+- **release** when we have pushed our code to the `master` branch, `test` image will be tagged as `latest`.

+- **release-tag** when we create a new `tag` in the Git repository, the test image will be tagged with the same `tag` name.
 E.g.: if we created a tag `1.0.0` in the Git repository, the image to be release will be `psoliveira/unbabel-cli:1.0.0`.

-Finally, the tagged image is pushed to the DockerHub (the registry being used) and the new version becomes publicly available.
+Finally, the tagged image is pushed to the Docker Hub (the registry being used) and the new version becomes publicly available.

+### Dockerfile

 The [Dockerfile](Dockerfile) is based on the official `python:3.7` image given that the developed code requires Python 3.7.
-For this challenge, I chose to have a more simplified image but not optimized for performance or storage efficiency.
-For having a smaller image we could start from a `python-3.7-alpine` for instance.
+For this challenge, I chose to use more simple image, but not optimized for storage efficiency.

+For working with lighter images we could, for instance, start from a `python-3.7-alpine` image.
 However the Dockerfile would not be so *clean*.
-You can have a look at this [py-base](https://github.com/pedro-oliveira/py-base), which shows one way to build smaller image for Python and some of the most used packages.
+You can have a look at this [py-base](https://github.com/pedro-oliveira/py-base) repository, which shows one way to build smaller image for Python with some of the most popular packages installed.

 ## Proposed solution